confluentinc/ksql/design-proposals/klip-57-kafka-headers.md

 ```
 * Supporting multiple header-backed columns would likely be awkward in WITH-based approach.
 * `HEADER(<key>)` would not work well in this approach.
+* Aligns to existing syntax of `KEY` and `PRIMARY KEY` that tell ksqlDB to populate a row from the record key, instead the record value (default).

 ### Automatically convert KSQL types (like VARCHAR or INT) from the headers' byte-array values, based on the KSQL type assigned to the column.
 ```